Preclinical WebsiteClinical Website

 Cells showing progressively higher activation score (from 0 to 1) from left to right.

-Activated Microglia & Reactive Astrocytes
+Activated Microglial & Reactive Astroyctes

 Activated microglia and reactive astrocytes are prominent neuroinflammatory features in brains and spinal cords from ALS patients, and are thought to play a pivotal role in the disease pathogenesis (Clarke and Patani, 2020; Yang, 2024).
 We observe time-dependent increases in neuroinflammation in our TDP-43 mouse model.
 In addition to increased Iba-1 and GFAP immunoreactivity, we have found a strong relationship between activation and motor phenotype using algorithms that we developed to measure microglia and astrocyte morphology.